ash-entwisle/clarp-csharp/README.md

 ## Testing

 Running `make test` will test ArgParser with the arguments defined [here](#format).
-It should say all tests have passed (you can find the tests in `./tests/Tests.cs`).
+It should say all tests have passed (you can find the tests in `./example/Program.cs`).
+There is a bug where MSTest cant see command line args passed to it, so the tests are run in the example project.